sauravatgithub-web/ChatRoom/README.md

   ```

 ## Using SelectAll
-server.c and client.c use selectall() system call to achieve Client Server Architecture.<br>
+server.c and client.c use selectall() system call to achieve Client Server Architecture.

 Command to start server.c

   ```bash